Profile

 4. 4

-On a lightly floured surface, shape the dough into a log about 22cm long and 3.5cm wide.
-Divide into three equal strands and wrap each in cling film.
+Divide the dough into three equal portions.
+On a lightly floured surface, shape each portion into a roll about 22cm long and 3 to 4cm in diameter.
+Wrap each roll tightly in cling film.

 5. 5

-Chill the dough rolls in the fridge for at least 2 hours to firm up.
+Chill the dough rolls in the fridge for at least 2 hours.
+For especially neat slices, place the rolls in the freezer for another 10 to 15 minutes before cutting.

 6. 6

-Preheat the oven to 180°C (fan 160°C, gas mark 4) and line three baking trays with baking parchment.
+Preheat the oven to 180°C conventional heat and line three baking trays with baking parchment.

 7. 7